warpdotdev/warp-cli-survey/README.md

 `curl -s https://raw.githubusercontent.com/zachlloyd/denver-survey-client/master/install.sh | bash && /tmp/dsurvey`

-# Is it safe to run?
+# What personal info does it collect?

-Yes.
-But please take a look at the code yourself if you have any concerns.
+Only what you tell us.

 Leaving your email is optional - so feel free to omit if you want the survey results to be *anonymous*.